dchilders21/stats/README.md

 3. The only lib that I had trouble installing with pip was the 'mysql-connector'.
 Need to go through the below steps in order to get that installed correctly. http://stackoverflow.com/questions/31748278/how-do-you-install-mysql-connector-python-development-version-through-pip

+NOTE: Download and install (the steps above) in the pkgs folder ('anaconda3/pkgs').
+Once the step in the link have been taken.
+You will still need to install through the environment (conda install mysql-connector-python)

 4. Go into 'src'> 'stats' and open  'goals.ipynb' and run the first box.
 If everything is working correctly you should see 'INITIALIZED...'

 5. The PDF report can be found in 'scr' > 'docs'.
 'ML – Capstone Project' is the report and 'Features_SP' is supporting data.